Actual Freedom – Mailing List ‘D’ Correspondence

 • [Richard]: If I may interject?
 The application of the actualism method is neither urgent nor important (as humankind has not only survived and multiplied but has become the dominant species worldwide over millennia without it there is no historical/ foreseeable reason to presume humankind will not continue to prevail) ... it is your choice, and your choice alone, each moment again as to how you prefer to experience this moment of being alive (the only moment you are ever alive).

 And it goes without saying, surely, what the identity in residence all those years ago preferred?
-(Richard, The Actual Freedom Trust mailing list, No. 103b, 24 Oct 2005b)
+(Actual Freedom Mailing List, No. 103b, 24 Oct 2005b)

 *